 Honestly, I knew almost immediately upon meeting my husband that I was going to end up married to him.
 When he proposed to me during a game of poker, I immediately said yes.
 Then I went and registered domains and Twitter handles with different variations of what would soon be my new name.

 What?
 Isn't that what everyone does nowadays? ;-)

 I've had the last name “Hoffman” since about two weeks after I turned 19 years old.
 Every legal aspect of my life has been with that name.
 And I spent over a decade building a brand in the SEO and affiliate marketing industry with that name.
 I knew “changing it” when I got married would be hard to do.

 Not helping matters, many people still referred to me solely as Rae Hoffman.
-People would do write ups of sessions I did at conferences, or reference me in an article – only using “Rae Hoffman” – and I understood why, but it meant that those mentions and articles didn’t appear in searches for my new name.
+People would write up sessions I did at conferences or reference me in an article – only using “Rae Hoffman” – and I understood why, but it meant that those mentions and articles didn't appear in searches for my new name.
 Searches for “Rae Hoffman” showed everything – Dolan and not.
 Searches for “Rae Hoffman-Dolan” only showed results with the latter name attached.

 Google simply refused to “put a ring on it” so to speak.
 About six weeks ago, I made the decision to drop the “Dolan” from my name and return to using “Rae Hoffman” as a result.

 This got me to thinking – as the web continually becomes the point of reference and history for an individual's life, how do women in this new era handle getting married and changing their names?
 It seems we're left with a choice if we don't get married before we have a history and reputation we value – keep our former name or lose our history on the web.
 I'm not sure why this dilemma isn't talked about more.
 I'm not sure why it isn't (or doesn't appear to be) on Google's radar.